JuanJoEstrada/Linear-Data-Structures/README.md

 ## 3 Queues
 Queues are based on Singly Linked List, so it is used to create the FIFO data sctucture.
 ## 4 Stack
-Stack are also based of Singly Linked List, so it is used to create the FILO data structure.
+Stacks are also based on Singly Linked List, so it is used to create the FILO data structure.
-"Web-Navigator.js" simlulates the history of a navigator.
-In the command line you write the page where you would like to go, write "b", to go back to a previous page and "n" to go the the next page if there are any.
+"Web-Navigator.js" simulates the history of a navigator.
+In the command line, you write the page where you would like to go, write "b", to go back to a previous page and "n" to go to the next page if there are any.